MeRupamGanguly/interview-preparation/RabbitMq.md

 We can configure RabbitMQ to request client certificates as part of the TLS handshake.
 This allows for mutual authentication, meaning both the server and the client verify each other's identity.

-Ensure your RabbitMQ server is set up to use TLS.
+Ensure our RabbitMQ server is set up to use TLS.
 You can modify the RabbitMQ configuration file (rabbitmq.conf) to enable TLS.
 ```bash
 listeners.tls.default = 5671
 ssl_options.cacertfile = /path/to/ca_certificate.pem